DOT Web Palm Capture

 • STATE_CHANGED = 'palm-capture:state-changed' - Notifies UI when state of Non-ui component has changed

-• DETECTED_PALM_CHANGED = 'palm-capture:detected-palm-changed' - Notifies UI when palm corners are detected.
+• DETECTION_CHANGED = 'palm-capture:detection-changed' - Notifies UI when palm corners are detected.
 Used in Detection Layer, has no effect if showDetectionLayer = false

 • VIDEO_ELEMENT_SIZE = 'palm-capture:video-element-size' - Notifies UI when HTML video element size has changed